simolus3/drift/docs/pages/docs/Dart API/tables.md

 {% assign setup = 'package:drift_docs/snippets/setup/database.dart.excerpt.json' | readString | json_decode %}

 In relational databases, tables are used to describe the structure of rows.
-By adhering to a predefined schema, drift can generate typesafe code for your database.
+By adhering to a predefined schema, drift can generate type-safe code for your database.
 As already shown in the [setup]({{ '../setup.md#database-class' | pageUrl }}) page, drift provides APIs to declare tables in Dart: